- Jan 29, 2014

 - Reaction score

 MK60EC1 ABS modules use a complex soft coding structure that varies from vehicle to vehicle.
-Additionally, they use encrypted digits of the VIN number in the coding string which is why the coding string from another vehicle would be rejected.
 We strongly suggest everyone run an Auto-Scan BEFORE information is lost.

 - VCDS automatically saves Auto-Scans.
 If an Auto-Scan was performed prior to the soft coding being lost, you can retrieve that information.
 Details here.